NarrativeScience-old/delver/README.rst

 Specifying a Data Transform
 ---------------------------

-The ``explore`` script allows for the ability to specify a 'transform' step to be applied before the data is actually explored.
+The ``delve`` script allows for the ability to specify a 'transform' step to be applied before the data is actually explored.
 This might be used in the case where unwanted fields in the json should be ignored.
 For example, consider the following dataset: